heyeh00/choosie-foodie-fe/README.md

 - Implement one swipable card per restaurant a la Tinder rather than twenty cards on one page.

 ### Postface
 Choosie Foodie is the culmination of ten weeks of training at Le Wagon's fullstack bootcamp.
 The app was made with focus and dedication over the course of two weeks.
-It's API only backend is also available on Github.
+Its API only backend is also available on Github.